tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 // Note that implementers of this service must take into account the possibility
 // that Tendermint may re-send data that was previously sent.
 Therefore
 // the service should simply ignore previously seen data instead of responding
-// with errors to ensure correct functioning of the node. service DataCompanionService {
+// with errors to ensure correct functioning of the node, as responding with an
+// error is taken as a signal to Tendermint that it must crash and await
+// operator intervention.
+service DataCompanionService {
-    // CommitBlock is called after a block has been committed.
+    // BlockCommitted is called after a block has been committed.
 This method is
     // also called on Tendermint startup to ensure that the service received the
     // last committed block, in case there was previously a transport failure.
     //
-    // If an error is returned, Tendermint will crash. rpc CommitBlock (CommitBlockRequest) returns (CommitBlockResponse) {}
+    // If an error is returned, Tendermint will crash. rpc BlockCommitted(BlockCommittedRequest) returns (BlockCommittedResponse) {}
 }

-// CommitBlockRequest contains information about a block that has been committed
+// BlockCommittedRequest contains at least the data for the block that was just
-// by the consensus engine.
-message CommitBlockRequest {
+// committed.
+If enabled, it also contains the ABCI FinalizeBlock response data
+// related to the block in this request. message BlockCommittedRequest {
-    // The block committed by the consensus engine.
-    Block block = 1;
+    // The block data for the block that was just committed. tendermint.types.Block                         block = 1;

-    // The results from execution of this block.
+    // The FinalizeBlockResponse related to the block in this request.
+This
-    ExecBlockResults block_results = 2;
+    // field is optional, depending on the Tendermint node's configuration. optional tendermint.abci.FinalizeBlockResponse finalize_block_response = 2;
 }

-// ExecBlockResults contains additional information about the execution of a
-// specific block that will not necessarily be included in the block itself.
-// This data is obtained from the FinalizeBlock ABCI response. message ExecBlockResults {
+// BlockCommittedResponse is either empty upon succes, or returns one or more
+// errors.
+Note that returning any errors here will cause Tendermint to crash. message BlockCommittedResponse {
+    // Zero or more errors occurred during the companion's processing of the
+    // request.
-    repeated Event events = 1;
+    repeated Error errors = 1;
-    repeated ExecTxResult tx_results = 2;
 }

-// CommitBlockResponse is either empty or returns an error.
-Note that returning
-// an error here will cause Tendermint to crash. message CommitBlockResponse {
+// Error can be one of several different types of errors. message Error {
     oneof error {
         UnexpectedBlockError unexpected_block_err = 1;
+        UnexpectedFieldError unexpected_field_err = 2;
+        ExpectedFieldError   expected_field_err   = 3;
     }
 }

-// UnexpectedBlockError is an error returned by the server when Tendermint sent
+// UnexpectedBlockError is returned by the server when Tendermint sent it a
-// it a block that is ahead of the block expected by the server. message UnexpectedBlockError {
+// block that is ahead of the block expected by the server. message UnexpectedBlockError {
     // The height of the block expected by the server. int64 expected_height = 1;
 }

-//-----------------------------------------------------------------------------
-// The following types are defined as part of ABCI++, and provided here for
-// reference.
-//-----------------------------------------------------------------------------

-// Event allows application developers to attach additional information to
-// ResponseFinalizeBlock, ResponseDeliverTx, ExecTxResult
-// Later, transactions may be queried using these events. message Event {
-  string                  type       = 1;
-  repeated EventAttribute attributes = 2 [(gogoproto.nullable) = false, (gogoproto.jsontag) = "attributes,omitempty"];
+// UnexpectedFieldError is returned by the server when Tendermint sent it a
+// message containing an unexpected field.
+For instance, if the companion
+// expects only the `block` field but not `finalize_block_response`, but somehow
+// the companion receives a value for `finalize_block_response`, it should
+// return this error because it indicates that either Tendermint or the data
+// companion are most likely incorrectly configured. message UnexpectedFieldError {
+    // The name of the field whose value was expected to be empty, but was not. string field_name = 1;
 }

-// EventAttribute is a single key-value pair, associated with an event. message EventAttribute {
+// ExpectedFieldError is returned by the server when Tendermint sent it a
+// message containing an empty field value for a field it was expecting to be
+// populated.
+If this occurs, it indicates that either Tendermint or the data
+// companion are most likely incorrectly configured. message ExpectedFieldError {
+    // The name of the field whose value was expected to be populated, but was
+    // empty.
-  string key   = 1;
+    string field_name = 1;
-  string value = 2;
-  bool   index = 3;  // nondeterministic
 }

-// ExecTxResult contains results of executing one individual transaction.
-//
-// * Its structure is equivalent to #ResponseDeliverTx which will be deprecated/deleted message ExecTxResult {
-  uint32         code       = 1;
-  bytes          data       = 2;
-  string         log        = 3;  // nondeterministic
-  string         info       = 4;  // nondeterministic
-  int64          gas_wanted = 5;
-  int64          gas_used   = 6;
-  repeated Event events     = 7
-      [(gogoproto.nullable) = false, (gogoproto.jsontag) = "events,omitempty"];  // nondeterministic
-  string codespace = 8;
-}
 ```

 ### Request Buffering

 In order to ensure reliable delivery, while also catering for intermittent
-faults, we should allow for configurable buffering of a reasonable, yet small,
+faults, we should facilitate buffering of data destined for the companion
-number of requests to the companion service.
-If this buffer fills up, we should
-panic.

-This data would need to be stored on disk to ensure that Tendermint could
+service.
+This data would need to be stored on disk to ensure that Tendermint
-attempt to resubmit all unsubmitted data upon Tendermint startup.
-At present,
+could attempt to resubmit all unsubmitted data upon Tendermint startup.

-this data is already stored on disk, and so practically we would need to
+At present, this data is already stored on disk, and so practically we would
-implement some form of background pruning mechanism to remove the data we know
+need to implement some form of background pruning mechanism to remove the data
-has been shared with the companion service.
+we know has been shared with the companion service.

-### Interaction with Block Sync

-During block sync, request buffering should be disabled and requests to the
-companion service should be blocking.
+In order to not allow disk storage to grow unbounded, _and_ ensure that we do
+not lose any critical data, we need to impose some kind of limit on the number
+of requests we will buffer before crashing the Tendermint node.
+In case there is
+manual intervention needed to restore the companion service, Tendermint should
+attempt to flush this buffer upon startup before continuing normal operations.

 ### Configuration